glideroggan/dream/readme.md

   - search have one
   - add contacts have one

-## new workflows
-- ✔️edit payment contacts
-  Probably should be a combo of the add contact?
-  Doesn't need to be a "page", can just be a workflow, showing different buttons for doing things
-    - edit
-    - add
-    - remove
-  Once done, it goes away
 ## interval based tasks
 Would be nice to get a bit more things happening, if we could do like in the life cycle service, but for other things, like loan due payments coming in, then it would actually look like a real bank account
+- 🔧loan application sim
 - transaction simulation
-- 🔧create a simulation of card activation by letting the card go through the activation process
+- create a simulation of card activation by letting the card go through the activation process
-  - 🔧change how products work first
+  - ✔️change how products work first
     We first need one product catalog on localstorage then we can start with having user_products, as they should be stored in there in the state they are in, and only activated once the state is in the final state
   - create a lifecycleService for cards